hodacnghia/page-builder/README.md

-This is a page-builder project use Nextjs with styled-component.
+This is a page-builder project, that can drag and resize component to custome layout.

 ## Getting Started